Most international students need a student visa to study in the UK.

 Within the European Economic Area (EEA)

-If you are a national of a European Economic Area (EEA) country, or Switzerland and starting your studies from 1 January 2021, you will need a Student visa or Short-term study visa in order to study at the University.
+If you are a national of a European Economic Area (EEA) country, or Switzerland and starting your studies from 1 January 2021, you will need a Student visa or a Visitor visa in order to study at the University.

 Outside of European Economic Area (EEA)

-If you plan to study for 6 months or less and you are not from one of the countries that is on the ‘visa national’ list (i.e. you need to apply for prior entry clearance before travelling to the UK), then you may not need to apply for a visa in advance of your travel.
-See Short Term Study Visas for information and a list of nationals that must have a visa in advance of travel.
+If you plan to study for 6 months or less and you are not from one of the countries that are on the ‘visa national’ list (i.e. you need to apply for prior entry clearance before travelling to the UK), then you may not need to apply for a visa in advance of your travel.
+See Standard Visitor Visas for information and a list of nationals that must have a visa in advance of travel.

 Check what visa you need